bharat109puri/terraform/kubernetes/config/README.md

 while the Helm release resource requires all annotations to be available at planning time.

 This pattern allows simple management of Helm charts with Terraform.

-## Known issues

-Due to CRDs these resources must be migrated into separate workspaces.